What Size Trailer Is Right For Me?

 Single Axle

 Single-axle trailers are suitable for lighter loads and smaller trailers.
-They are more maneuverable and cost-effective, making them a popular choice for utility trailers and smaller recreational trailers.
+They are more maneuverable and cost-effective, making them a popular choice for utility trailers and smaller recreational enclosed cargo trailers.

 Tandem Axle

 Tandem axle trailers have two axles, which provide increased weight-bearing capacity and stability.
-They are a better choice for heavier loads and larger trailers, such as enclosed cargo trailers and car haulers.
+They are a better choice for heavier loads and also give you braking ability.
+These can be found in utility trailers, cargo trailers, car and equipment haulers, dump trailers, tilt trailers, and flatbed trailers.

 Triple Axle

 Triple axle trailers are designed for extremely heavy loads, like multiple vehicles or heavy construction equipment.
-They offer the highest weight capacity and stability but are less maneuverable and may require a larger towing vehicle.
+They offer the highest weight capacity for a single wheel configuration, but are less maneuverable and may require a larger towing vehicle.
+This can be found in dump trailers, equipment haulers, and flatbed trailers.

 Ready To Work With Happy Trailers?